license-fn/qrcode-file-transfer/README.md

 ```

 ## Example
-The following command will encode the license and readme files into QR codes and save thos images into a directory called `out`.
+The following command will encode the license and readme files into QR codes and save those images into a directory called `out`.
 ```
 qrcode_file_transfer --output_dir=out encode LICENSE README.md
 ```

-This will take those images generated in the previous command and convert them back into the original files.
+This will take the images generated in the previous command and convert them back into the original files.
 These files will be placed in the `out` directory.
 ```
 qrcode_file_transfer --output_dir=out decode out/*.png
 ```